-If you’ve got kids of a certain age, you’ve probably seen Disney’s Moana more than once.
+If (like me) you’ve got kids of a certain age, you’ve probably seen Disney’s Moana more than once.
 In fact, you can probably sing the soundtrack from memory, or at least the parts of it that are in English.

 But what about the parts that aren’t?
 Have you ever wondered about the other languages used in the film?
 Have you ever been curious about the meaning of the song that you’ve had stuck in your head since the last time you saw the movie?
 Here’s some background on the languages of Moana, along with some helpful translations.